Nariman House: 2008 Mumbai attacks

 During the siege U.S. Chabad official Rabbi Levi Shemtov talked with one of the attackers on Holtzberg's cell phone.
 The FBI and other negotiation experts helped guide him through the process, which included around five phone calls.
 Having to find an Urdu speaker to speak with him, they were unable to directly speak to any of the hostages, but Shemtov did say he heard the voice of one woman screaming in English, "please help immediately."

 Shortly before dawn, Indian special forces began an attack on Nariman House that lasted until after sundown.
 The operation began when 22 NSG Commandos rappelled out from an Indian Air Force Mi-17 helicopter on the roof of the building.
 NSG Commandos were in position in the adjacent buildings to provide cover fire to the assault team if needed.
 Commandos entered the building from the top and two loud blasts were heard followed by heavy gunfire.
 Most of the operation was broadcast live on television as news footage showed troops abseiling from a helicopter into the building and soldiers on the ground closing in.
 Initially it was reported that five hostages were killed, but it was later upgraded to six deaths, eight by Saturday morning after two missing Israelis made contact with the Israeli Foreign Ministry.
 When the raid ended at sundown everyone inside the building was dead, including the rabbi and his wife.
-An Indian commando, Gajendra Singh Bisht, was killed during the operation.
+An Indian commando, Gajender Singh Bisht, was killed during the operation.
 According to ZAKA members, at least one hostage, Holtzberg, might have been killed in the crossfire when the commandos moved in; this was rejected by government authorities as stories and irresponsible comments.

 Some of the other hostages were killed by the attackers on the first night and the following day.
 Rivka Holtzberg and Yocheved Orpaz had been killed many hours before Nariman House was retaken.